 Black Soot, Diesel Exhaust, and Indoor Air Quality

 Written By: Henry P. Shotwell, Ph.D., CIH and Robert E. Sheriff, MS, CIH, CSP

 What do diesel exhaust particles, black soot, carbon black and diamonds have in common?
 Answer: They are all forms of the element, Carbon!
 While diamonds may be a girl’s best friend, diesel exhaust particles and black soot surely aren’t.
 It’s the difference between black (Carbon) and white (Carbon)!!!

-It is possible to test the black soot on surfaces or in the air to determine if it is carbon black or elemental carbon from diesel exhaust.
+It is possible to sample the black soot on surfaces or in the air to determine if it is carbon black, tire dust, elemental carbon from diesel exhaust.
 Another way to test for diesel exhaust is by testing/sampling the air for oxides of nitrogen.

 Contact us today using our contact form or call us at 800-344-4414 to discuss your unique needs and obtain a complimentary, no-obligation quotation for environmental services tailored to your company’s requirements.

 Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
 We can service most other areas of the U.S. but with some added travel charges.